We are RoyOMartin.

 1939

 Tragedy strikes as the Castor mill burns to the ground.
-Out of the ashes, opportunity for Ellis arises, as Roy makes one of his most significant decisions: placing Ellis in charge of rebuilding and operations.
+Out of the ashes, the opportunity for Ellis arises, as Roy makes one of his most significant decisions: placing Ellis in charge of rebuilding and operations.
 Ellis begins his new role on the eve of World War II, embarking upon a career that will span 60 years.

 Dawn of a New Era